Estimating Causal Effects for Binary Outcomes Using Per-Decision Inverse Probability Weighting: Discussion

 \section{Discussion}

-We proposed the per-decision estimator of marginal excursion effect (pd-EMEE) for the causal excursion effect of a time-varying treatment on a binary longitudinal outcome for micro-randomized trials.
-The proposed estimator is applicable as long as the binary outcome encodes the occurrence of an event of interest in a pre-specified time window.
-When this time window spans multiple decision points, the proposed estimator improves efficiency compared to the currently widely-used EMEE estimator \cite{qian2021estimating}, by using a modified form of inverse probability weighting (IPW) called per-decision IPW.
-This efficiency improvement can lead to more precise estimation of the causal effect or smaller sample size when planning an MRT. \readd{The efficiency improvement is greater when there is a higher chance of one or more additional treatments occurring in the proximal outcome window; for example, when the proximal outcome window consists of more decision points or when the randomization probability is larger.
-When the proximal outcome window doesn't contain additional decision points (i.e., when the proximal outcome is measured immediately), the proposed method is equivalent to the EMEE in \cite{qian2021estimating}.}
+We proposed the per-decision estimator of marginal excursion effect (pd-EMEE) and \readdBiostat{its projection-based variant (pd-EMEE2)} for the causal excursion effect of a time-varying treatment on a binary longitudinal outcome for micro-randomized trials.
+The proposed estimators are applicable as long as the binary outcome encodes the occurrence of an event of interest in a pre-specified time window.
+When this time window spans multiple decision points, the proposed estimator improves efficiency compared to the currently widely-used EMEE estimator \citep{qian2021estimating}, by using a modified form of inverse probability weighting (IPW) called per-decision IPW. \readdBiostat{The pd-EMEE2, motivated by results from the semiparametric efficiency theory, further improves efficiency.
+This efficiency improvement can lead to a more precise estimation of the causal effect or a smaller sample size needed when planning an MRT.} The efficiency improvement is greater when there is a higher chance of one or more additional treatments occurring in the proximal outcome window; for example, when the proximal outcome window consists of more decision points or when the randomization probability is larger.

-The method assumes that the binary proximal outcome satisfies a maximum property, i.e., the outcome can be expressed as the maximum of a series of sub-outcomes defined over sub-intervals of time.
-This holds when the outcome indicates the occurrence of an instantaneous event. \readd{For non-instantaneous events, if it is still possible to determine the first decision point, within the proximal outcome window, at which the binary outcome has already occurred, then one can use a similar estimator for efficiency improvement by assuming a generalized maximum property.
-The generalization is detailed in Supplementary Material \ref{appen:sec:generalized-max-property}.}
+The methods require that the binary proximal outcome satisfies a maximum property, i.e., the outcome can be expressed as the maximum of a series of sub-outcomes defined over sub-intervals of time.
+This holds when the outcome indicates the occurrence of an instantaneous event.
+For non-instantaneous events, if it is still possible to determine the first decision point, within the proximal outcome window, at which the binary outcome has already occurred, then one can use a similar estimator for efficiency improvement by assuming a generalized maximum property.
+The generalization is detailed in Supplementary Material \ref{appen:sec:generalized-max-property}, and estimators based on this generalization are illustrated in Section \ref{subsec:heartsteps-application}.